-Disability funding and services are available for persons who are developmentally disabled, mentally ill, physically disabled, elderly or medically fragile.
+Disability funding and services are available for persons who are developmentally disabled, intellectually disabled, mentally ill, physically disabled, elderly or medically fragile.

-During the last 12 years, Attorney Robert H. Farley, Jr. has filed 7 Federal Class Action Lawsuits against the State of Illinois which has successfully resulted in changing the disability system in Illinois to provide Millions, Hundreds of Millions, and Billions of dollars for disability services.
-No other attorney in the United States has achieved this recent success.
+During the last 14 years, Attorney Robert H. Farley, Jr. has filed 7 Federal Class Action Lawsuits against the State of Illinois and 1 Federal Class Action against the State of Colorado.
+These cases have successfully resulted in changing the disability system in Illinois and Colorado to provide Millions, Hundreds of Millions, and Billions of dollars for disability services.
+No other private attorney in the United States has achieved this recent success.